donnaware/movidius_windows/README.md

 Pick the SECOND Option labeled "Browse my computer for driver software and you will get this:
 ![browse device](images/browse2.jpg)

-again pick the second option that says "Let me pick from a list of device drivers on my computer".
+Again pick the second option that says "Let me pick from a list of device drivers on my computer".
 Now you will see this:
 ![browse device](images/browse3.jpg)

-Picke the Universal Serial Bus devices option.
+Pick the Universal Serial Bus devices option.
 Now you will get this screen:
 ![browse device](images/browse4.jpg)

 on my computer there was just the one choice, if you have others, ignore those and pick "WinUSB Device" from the list and click next.
 You will get a warning message:
 ![warning will robinson](images/warning.jpg)

-just click Yes (but don't blame me if disaster strikes, proceed at your own risk !).
+click Yes (but don't blame me if disaster strikes, proceed at your own risk !).

 It will re-install the device using this new driver and if all goes well you get this:
 ![installed](images/installed2.jpg)